PythonMasterAlexander/react-setup-from-scratch/README.md

 automatically memorize values or groups of values in your React components and hooks.

-The most used are Babels React compiler but as of know 2025 a new compiler is under development and can be used as a beta version.
+The most used are Babels React compiler but as of 2025, a new compiler is under development and can be used as beta version.
 For this project I am going with the older Babel Compiler.

 Babel let's you use the latest ECMAScript features and JSX syntax in React